derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/azure/readme.md

 ## Digital Twins on Azure Environment
  [Microsoft Azure](https://azure.microsoft.com/en-gb/) is a cloud solution which provides services like [Internet-Of-Things](https://www.wikiwand.com/en/Internet_of_things) and other [Industries 4.0 services](https://www.wikiwand.com/en/Fourth_Industrial_Revolution) with a lot of resources and services. <img align="right" src="https://www.soeldner-consult.de/wp-content/uploads/2018/02/Azure-lockup-02.jpg" width= 350/>
  The once that are interesting for this project and are covered by this documentation like [IoT-Hub](https://azure.microsoft.com/en-us/services/iot-hub/), [Digital Twins](https://azure.microsoft.com/en-us/services/digital-twins/), [Time Series Insights](https://azure.microsoft.com/en-us/services/time-series-insights/).
-Also we explained how we can get adavantages out of these services and integrate our project as one of_"STATE OF THE ART"_  idea that anyone of you reading this can implement it without any struggles.
+Also we explained how we can get adavantages out of these services and integrate our project as one of_"STATE OF THE ART"_  idea that everyone can implement without any struggles.
 ### 1.1 Setting up azure

 #### 1.1.1 Create Azure Account
  <img align="right" src="https://azurecomcdn.azureedge.net/cvt-1b404a5cb1fe588bd91d4f8dabcfa255f3368d3dda2e1fe7c181cc17468b7d2c/images/page/home/portal-screenshots/popular.png" width= 350/>

-It is possible to get a free Microsoft Azure account, but it is recommended to create an Microsoft Azure student account, because it will apply $100 credit to the account.
-To create an Microsoft Azure student account it is necessary to have two different e-mail addresses which is the academic e-mail address (@jku.at) to verify you are eligible or the student account, another e-mail address, that will be used as login and main e-mail address for Azure.
+It is possible to get a free Microsoft Azure account, but it is recommended to create a Microsoft Azure student account, because it will apply $100 credit to the account.
+To create a Microsoft Azure student account it is necessary to have two different e-mail addresses which is the academic e-mail address (@jku.at) to verify you are eligible or the student account, another e-mail address, that will be used as login and main e-mail address for Azure.
 Follow the process:

 1. Go to this link and click _[”free account”](https://azure.microsoft.com/en-us/free/students/)_ on top right.